dylanhan99/rdxgraphics/README.md

 - The project is very much ECS based, so each system (ECS/Systems/*) only touches the components relevant to them.
 - Components (ECS/Components/*) are simple datastructures typically only with getter/setter funcitons.
 Data/lifetime managed by systems.
 - EntityManager.h/cpp wraps around EnTT interface.
+- Transformation System (ECS/Systems/TransformSystem) manages both translate/rotate/scale and the recalculation of BVs.
+The recalculation portion can be found in TransformSystem::Update [77].
+They call bv.RecalculateBV().
+These RecalculateBV functions can then be found in ECS/Components/BoundingVolume.*.
+Each BV (Frustum , AABB, OBB, Sphere) have their own definitions for RecalculateBV().

 Graphics (Graphics/):</br>
 - An instance based graphics system.
-- Wrapper classes around VAO/VBO (Object.h), FBO (RenderPass.h), Shaders (Shader.h), UBO (UniformBuffer.h)
+- Wrapper classes around VAO/VBO (Object.h), FBO (BasePass.h, Passes/*), Shaders (Shader.h), UBO (UniformBuffer.h)
+- Wrapper class around model loading/creation (ObjectFactory.h)
 - Usage can mainly be seen in ECS/Systems/RenderSystem.*
 - This engine does multi-pass rendering, it requires one set of "main" shaders for our standard rendering, and another set of "screen" shaders to combine the results of each pass into the output we see.
-- Object creation (Object.h usage) found in RenderSystem.cpp [457], RenderSystem::CreateShapes()
+- Object creation (Object/ObjectFactory usage) found in RenderSystem.cpp [199], RenderSystem::CreateShapes()
 > Objects refer to meshes such as Sphere, Cube, Line, etc.
 > These meshes are reused both in regular rendering, and debug wireframes.
 > The data submitted to GPU can be seen in RenderSystem::Draw, find multiple ".Submit".
 These specialy submitted data are the instanced data.
+> Other meshes loaded using Assimp such as Rhino and Cup are used soley as models (refular rendering)

 Collision (ECS/Systems/CollisionSystem.\*):</br>
 - The other bulk of the rubrics are here
 - Using a naive O(n^2) double for-loop to check collisions.
-This will be improved during upcoming BVH project.
-- Each test stated by the rubric can be found in each CollisionSystem::CheckCollision function overload.
+- Each collision test can be found in each CollisionSystem::CheckCollision function overload.
+- View Frustum BV against other entity BVs can be found here in CollisionSystem.cpp [11], CollisionSystem::Update.
+- Depending on the collision with the frustum, they are either In/Out/On.
+- These BV collision tests (helper funcs) can be found at CollisionSystem.cpp [303], [308], [341], also as CollisionSystem::CheckCollision overloads.

 GSM/GUI (GSM/, GUI/):</br>
 - Wrappers around "scripting" and ImGUI windows respectively.